 Most muscle building exercises should be multi-jointed exercises.

-So, to get big muscles you should, concentrate on multi-joined exercises and ignore the isolation exercises for now.
+So, to get big muscles you should, concentrate on multi-jointed exercises and ignore the isolation exercises for now.

 Here are some examples of multi-jointed exercises that exercise multiple muscle groups.
 These exercises will help you make the most of your gym time and get the most out of your efforts.